Murrenbach Falls (Mürrenbachfälle)

 Waterfall Safety and Common Sense

-Murrenbach Falls (also Mürrenbachfall or Mürrenbachfälle in German; pronounced “MEUR-un-bahkh-fell-uh”) took us by surprise as it fell prominently deep within Lauterbrunnen Valley.
+Murrenbach Falls (also Mürrenbachfall or Mürrenbachfälle in German; pronounced “MEUR-un-bahkh-fell-uh”) took us by surprise as it fell prominently deep within the back end of Lauterbrunnen Valley near Stechelberg.

-It surprised us because prior to our visit, we thought the main waterfalls in the valley were Staubbach Falls and Trümmelbach Falls.
+It surprised us because prior to our first visit in June 2010, we thought the main waterfalls in the valley were Staubbach Falls and Trümmelbach Falls.

 Bernese_Oberland_577_06092010 - Murrenbach Falls